donovanh/donovanh.github.com/_posts/2012-07-22-jekyll-github-pages.markdown

 Jekyll is [easy to install][3].
 Once installed, there are loads of examples available online to learn from.
 One of the most feature-rich is [jekyll-bootstrap][4].
 It includes handy rake tasks for setting up pages and posts, configuration for multiple comment systems and RSS distributors, and even a templating system.

 I prefer to start with something simpler (that I can understand) and add things on as needed.
-With that in mind, I found a great simple starter layout [from Lukasz Maciak here][5].
+With that in mind, I found a great simple starter layout [from Lukasz Maciak][5].
 I was able to refer to the features implemented in jekyll-bootstap and implement various bits as I learned how it worked.

 ##Gotta have the SASS